Skip to main content

 The body’s hormonal secretions follow distinct circadian patterns.
 Cortisol, for instance, naturally peaks in the morning to promote wakefulness, while growth hormone pulses during deep sleep.
 Aligning nutritional intake with these natural rhythms can support and amplify these cycles.

-Consuming a protein-and-fat-rich breakfast can stabilize cortisol and provide sustained energy, while avoiding large, high-carbohydrate meals before bed can prevent disruptions in release.
+Consuming a protein-and-fat-rich breakfast can stabilize cortisol and provide sustained energy, while avoiding large, high-carbohydrate meals before bed can prevent disruptions in insulin and growth hormone release.
 This synchronization of external inputs with internal clocks helps to restore a more robust and predictable hormonal environment.

 Macronutrient Composition and Hormonal Response